 In rare cases, vertigo may require surgical intervention.
 However, it only applies to structural issues like tumours or inflamed abnormal blood vessels.
 These procedures aim to address the inner ear and the head’s balance mechanisms.

-Mild vertigo is curable with repositioning manoeuvres.
+Vertigo caused by BPPV is often effectively treated with canalith repositioning manoeuvres.
 However, if you are having acute and frequent episodes, it is better to reach out to your nearest healthcare provider immediately.